brocksri850/combination/README.md

 problem:

-Get the number of array values based on gendrating array of combination based

 Generating Array of combination values based on number of array values and that values store it database, and also below tasks are completed.

 1. Show the values in UI
 2. Update and Delete the particular values based on user wish.